aswain03/data_vis_sandbox/README.md

 ## Random Walk
 I'll be using python to generate some random data and using matplotlib to create a representation of that data.

+## Visualising dice rolls
+using plotly to produce interactive visualizations